MacPython/scipy-wheels/README.rst

 You will likely want to edit the ``.travis.yml`` and ``appveyor.yml`` files to specify the ``BUILD_COMMIT`` before triggering a build - see below.

+For releases, use an existing release branch, or push a new release branch to the repository.

 You will need write permission to the github repository to trigger new builds on the travis-ci interface.
 Contact us on the mailing list if you need this.